-14. Virtual Court Hearings in Which No Court Reporter is Present.
-In any virtual court hearing in which a court reporter is not present to record the proceeding, the hearing may be recorded in any manner permitted by statute, rule or administrative order of the Alabama Supreme Court.
-Before the virtual court hearing begins, the judge shall explain to all counsel of record and to the parties the process that will be used to make a record of the hearing and obtain the verbal consent of all parties to the recording method being employed.
-Further, all witnesses appearing for the virtual hearing may be administered the oath by the judge presiding over the hearing or as otherwise permitted by statute, rule or administrative order of the Alabama Supreme Court.
+Virtual Court Hearings in Which No Court Reporter is Present.
+In any virtual court hearing in which a court reporter is not present to record the proceeding, the hearing may be recorded in any manner permitted by statute, rule, or administrative order of the Supreme Court of Alabama.
+Before the virtual court hearing begins, the judge or referee shall explain to all counsel of record and to the parties the process that will be used to make a record of the hearing and obtain the verbal consent of all parties to the recording method being employed.
+Further, all witnesses appearing for the virtual court hearing may be administered the oath by the judge or referee presiding over the hearing or as otherwise permitted by statute, rule, or administrative order of the Supreme Court of Alabama and the consent of all parties to this procedure shall also be obtained prior to taking evidence in the virtual court hearing.

-- 15. Recordings Prohibited.
-No electronic device or other means may be used by a party, attorney, witness, or any other person to capture images, videos, or sound recordings of any portion of a virtual court hearing without the express written consent of the judge presiding over the judicial proceeding.
-Any person violating this rule may be held in contempt of court. - 16.
+Recordings Prohibited.
+No electronic device or other means may be used by a party, attorney, witness, or any other person to capture images, videos, or sound recordings of any portion of a virtual court hearing without the express written consent of the judge or referee presiding over the judicial proceeding.
+Any person violating this rule may be held in contempt of court.

 Exhibits.
-No later than seven days before a scheduled virtual court hearing (emergency hearings excepted), counsel for the parties and any self-represented litigant(s) shall confer with one another regarding the use of exhibits at the virtual court hearing.
+No later than seven days before a scheduled virtual court hearing (emergency hearings excepted), counsel for the parties and any self-represented litigants shall confer with one another regarding the use of exhibits at the virtual court hearing.
 Consistent with the duty of client representation, counsel and any self-represented litigant shall discuss potential exhibits that may be introduced at the virtual court hearing and stipulate as to the authenticity and admissibility of any proposed exhibit, to the extent they are willing to do so.
 No authentication or other foundation will need to be established at the virtual court hearing for any exhibit the parties have agreed may be allowed into evidence by their stipulation.

-Exhibits Capable of being Displayed in an Electronic Format.
-Each party shall cause an exact copy to be made of all photographs, videos and documents intended to be shown to a witness or offered into evidence at a virtual court hearing.
+Exhibits Capable of Being Displayed in an Electronic Format.
+Each party shall cause an exact copy to be made of all photographs, videos, and documents intended to be shown to a witness or offered into evidence at a virtual court hearing.
 The original and each copy of the original shall be pre-marked with the same number, with the first exhibit being denominated as exhibit number one and each original and copy thereafter numbered sequentially.
 Each marked exhibit shall also clearly identify the party who will be offering the exhibit.
 All originals shall be retained by the proffering party and copies of the exhibits (hereinafter referred to as "court copies"), shall be placed in either a sealed envelope or sealed box and mailed or delivered to the court reporter who will transcribe the virtual court hearing.
 The court reporter shall keep the court copies in a secure location and shall not open them until the beginning of the virtual court hearing.
-Once the virtual court hearing has begun, the court reporter shall unseal the court copies for the judge to view during the course of the hearing.
-If a court reporter will not be present at the virtual court hearing to record the proceeding, all court copies shall be delivered to the judge presiding over the hearing, who will open the court copies and keep them secure.
+Once the virtual court hearing has begun, the court reporter shall unseal the court copies for the judge or referee to view during the course of the hearing.
+If a court reporter will not be present at the virtual court hearing to record the proceeding, all court copies shall be delivered to the judge or referee presiding over the hearing, who will open the court copies and keep them secure.

-Physical Exhibits not capable of being reduced to Electronically Stored Format and Exhibits used in Rebuttal.
+Physical Exhibits Not Capable of Being Reduced to Electronically-Stored Format and Exhibits Used in Rebuttal.